 Solution 1: Check Sound Settings of Mac

-While you test Turn off Bluetooth on mac, if your Mac is connecting with nearby Music accessories for Headphones as Output volume.
+While you test Turn off Bluetooth on mac if your Apple Mac computer is connecting with nearby Music accessories for Headphones as Output volume.

 Before moving to any hard step, make sure the internal sound settings are correctly set.

 macOS Montey: Visit the System Preferences > Sound > Output tab.

 Make sure the Mute option isn’t enabled next to the Output Volume.
 Choose the Speaker as Output speaker from the same window, and if you’re using Mac’s speaker, then the Internal Speaker must be selected.

 If any wireless headphone or speaker is connected to the Mac, it will appear in the Output tab.
 Still no response?
 Disconnect all the peripherals from the Mac and then see the Sound works.

 Solution 2: Reboot Your Mac

 Restarting Mac can help you fix the normal bugs and software issues, click on the Apple logo > Restart.